 UKS2 ( Years 5 and 6) Mrs. Warrington

 If after these discussions we feel that you would benefit from further advice or guidance we will refer you to our Special Educational Needs and Disability coordinator: Mrs. Ginn.

 Sefton's Local Offer

 All Sefton Local Authority maintained schools have a similar approach to meeting the needs of pupils with Special Educational Needs and are supported by the LA to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.

 All schools are supported to be as inclusive as possible, with the needs of pupils with Special Educational Needs and Disabilities being met in a mainstream setting wherever possible.

 The four broad ‘areas of need’ are;Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health Difficulties, and Sensory and/or Physical Needs.

-As part of the Children's and Families Act 2013, Local Authorities are required to publish a 'Local Offer' which sets out support that is available for children and young people with SEN in the local area.
+As part of the Children's and Families Bill 2014, Local Authorities are required to publish a 'Local Offer' which provides transparency for parents and sets out support that is available for children and young people with SEN in the local area.